Dodgers–Padres rivalry: 2020 NLDS

+2021 and 2022 regular season

-After trading for Yu Darvish, Joe Musgrove and Blake Snell in the off-season, the Padres looked like their fortunes would continue to reverse during the 2021 season, but the San Francisco Giants managed an unexpected push to win the division with the Dodgers finishing in second.
-The Padres only managed a 79-83 record; missing the postseason.
+After trading for Yu Darvish, Joe Musgrove and Blake Snell in the off-season, the Padres looked like their fortunes would continue to reverse during the 2021 season, but the San Francisco Giants made an unexpected push to win the division with the Dodgers finishing in second.
+The Padres only posted a 79-83 record, missing the postseason.
 After the season, Padres manager Jayce Tingler was fired and was replaced by long-time Oakland A's manager Bob Melvin.
 At the 2022 trade deadline, the Padres acquired Juan Soto, Josh Bell, Brandon Drury, and Josh Hader, going all-in to beat the Dodgers and win their first World Series.
-Padres owner Peter Seidler described the situation as such.
+Padres owner Peter Seidler, the nephew of Peter O'Malley, described the situation as such.
 "They're the dragon up the freeway that we're trying to slay," Seidler said during an in-game interview on ESPN's Sunday Night Baseball when describing the Dodgers-Padres dynamic.
-The Dodgers finished 2022 going 14-5 against San Diego, not dropping a single series against the Padres.
+The Dodgers finished 2022 going 14–5 against San Diego, not dropping a single series against the Padres.
 Things grew worse for San Diego as Fernando Tatis Jr. (who was gearing up for make his debut on the season from an off-season injury to his shoulder) was suspended for 80 games on August 12 after testing positive for Clostebal; a banned steroid.
-On top of leading the series through the 2022 season, the Dodgers led the league with 111 wins, winning the division in the process.
+The Dodgers led the league with 111 wins, their most in franchise history.
+As such, they won the division after losing the close race to the Giants in 2021.

+2022 NLDS

 The Padres rebounded towards the end of the season and earned a wild card spot, where they defeated the New York Mets 2–1 in the Wild Card Series.
 The Dodgers and Padres played each other in the 2022 National League Division Series.
-During Game 2, a goose ran onto the field of Dodger Stadium, with both fanbases claiming it as a rally goose and a curse for their team.
+During Game 2, a goose landed on the field of Dodger Stadium, with both fanbases claiming it as a rally goose and a curse for their team.
 The Padres won the series 3–1 in an upset over the Dodgers, whose 111 wins in the regular season were the fourth most in MLB history and 22 more than San Diego's 89.
 The only time in league playoff history that a team defeated an opponent who was more than 22 wins better was in the 1906 World Series, when the 93-win Chicago White Sox defeated the 116-win Chicago Cubs.
 The win advanced San Diego to their first NLCS since 1998.
+However, their victory was short-lived as they were upset as well, this time by the 6th seed Philadelphia Phillies, who defeated them in 5 games to win their first pennant since 2009.